chandramohan0/MovieGenres/README.md

  * `PUT /api/genres/:id`: Update an existing genre by its id
  * `DELETE /api/genres/:id`: Delete an existing genre by its id
  * `GET /api/genres/:id`: Retrieve a specific genre by its id

+ The API uses Mongoose to interact with the MongoDB database.

 ## Validating User Inputs